A7med01/Deep-learning-for-Animal-Identification/README.md

 ![alt text][image1]

-## My sloution:
+## My Solution:
 #### Steps:
 * I used Google colab so i didn't need a GPU
-* I used fast.ai library which buit on pytorch
+* I used fast.ai library which is built on pytorch
 * I used a pretrained model (ImageNet based model)  resnext101_64 (Deep Residual Networks)
 * I added two fully connected layers
-* I choosed a good learning rate
+* I chose a learning rate which is 0.01
 * I trained only those two layers then i trained the whole network and test on validation set
 * I used data augmentation and Test Time Augmentation (TTA)
 * After achieving good accuracy I trained again the network with all training examples  (no validation set) which should give me better results